carljduff/mind-reader/pseudocode.md

 <hr>

 1. A numbered list from 0-99 (for loop) and random symbols.
 * Symbols will be random each time.
-(Array of symbols, use random function, put this in the for loop?)
+(Array of symbols with Math.random())
-* The symbol will be the same for all multiples of 9. (if % 9 === 0, must select a single symbol from the symbols array.
-Set a variable to the first item in the symbols array...
-I.E: let nineSymbol = symbols[0];)
+* The symbol will be the same for all multiples of 9. (if % 9 === 0, must select a single symbol from the symbols array.)
 * The symbol for multiples of 9 must change after you start over.
-(Randomize symbols function and add this function to the reset function.)
+(Randomize symbols)

+## Functions

+1. changePage(): switch through pages
+2. reset(): reset page back to page 1.
+3. shuffle(): to shuffle through symbol array
+4. changeState(): function with info for pages